MLB: It's deadline day to save opening day, 162-game season

-Major League Baseball negotiations to end the lockout are extending to the limit.

-Management says a deal must be reached by the end of Monday’s negotiations to salvage a March 31 start to the regular season and a 162-game schedule.
+JUPITER, Fla. — Max Scherzer and Andrew Miller are leading the players’ bargaining team for the final day of negotiations to end the lockout before Major League Baseball’s deadline to salvage a March 31 start to the regular season and a 162-game schedule.

-With that in mind, the sides are scheduled to meet starting at 10 a.m., three hours earlier than usual.

-This will be the eighth straight day of talks at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.
+It's is the eighth straight day of talks in Jupiter, Florida, at the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

 The lockout is in its 89th day.